 - In an attempt to maintain anonymity during the judging process, neither the maker’s name nor their recognizable image are allowed in a submitted image going forward.

-5. Artificial Intelligence (updated rules as of November 2025):
+- Artificial Intelligence (updated rules as of November 2025 and in accordance with NECCC mandate):

 For details on the mechanics of submitting images, click on “How to submit images” at the bottom of the left column on our website homepage